Langhalsdino/Kubernetes-GPU-Guide/README.md

 ```
 Thats it, it is everything you need to build your Kuberntes 1.6 container 😏

-Some note at the end, that describes my overall experience:<br>
+Some note at the end, that describes my overall experience:<br/>
 **Kubernetes + Docker + Machine Learning + GPUs = Pure awesomeness**

 ### Example GPU deployment
-My [example-gpu-deployment.yaml](deployments/example-gpu-deployment.yaml) file describes two parts, a deployment and a service, since I want to make the jupyter notebook available from the outside.
+My example-gpu-deployment.yaml file describes two parts, a deployment and a service, since i want to make jupyter notebook available form the outside.

 Run kubectl apply to make it available to the outside
 ```